Game of Thrones prequel to star Naomi Watts as socialite with a secret

 Naomi Watts is heading to Westeros.

-On Tuesday, HBO confirmed the English actress will play "a charismatic socialite hiding a dark secret" on the upcoming Game of Thrones prequel.
+The English actress will play "a charismatic socialite hiding a dark secret" in an upcoming Game of Thrones prequel, HBO confirmed on Tuesday.

 No other information was available about Watts' role, which does sound a little Cersei-esque.
 (Then again, does Game of Thrones culture include socialites?
 Is there a Westeros Junior League?
 Will we be seeing a Red Cotillion instead of a Red Wedding?)